richer-tan/gitPractice3/README.md

 # gitPractice3
-# Changing on feature branch.
+# Our third git practice.